bitrise-io/devcenter/_articles/en/reviews/account-security-draft.md

 Now two-factor authentication is disabled.

-### What to do if you have lost your authenticator and recovery codes
+### Have you lost your authenticator and recovery codes?

 2FA protects your account from unwanted login attempts (for example, with a stolen password) by providing an extra security step at the end of the login flow.
 Therefore, in the case of a lost phone, if you request us to disable 2FA and provide your password, we will not remove the activated 2FA from your account.